SandraK82/deploy-ns-local-raspi/Readme.md

 `curl -s https://raw.githubusercontent.com/SandraK82/deploy-ns-local-raspi/master/ns-local-install.sh | bash -`

 after running the script you will have a running nightscout local installation and an open editor with your config for nightscout.
-You need to configure at least the last line in the file:
+You need to configure at least the lines at tht top of the file:
-API_SECRET=[MEIN PASSWORT]
-And put an at least 12 characters long Passwort there!
+CUSTOM_TITLE=mysitename_without_spaces
+API_SECRET=my_12_character_passwort

+Put your personal password (at least 12 characters long) and teh name of your site (just for Display) there!
 Please note that you _CAN_NOT_ have any spaces in your configuration.
 To separate values use %20 instead.
 For the CUSTOM_TITLE Parameter this does not work!

+__Updates:__

+I forked the current dev-branch of nightscout/cgm-remote-monitor and changed the mongodb compatibility problems.
+Now it runs smoothly with mongodb 2.x on a raspi!
+Maybe the pull request gets accepted soon.
+As soon as I´m notified, I will change the script again to use the current dev-branch again.

 __With help from:__